auth0/Auth0.Android/README.md

 The `checkAuthenticationResult` method will continue the retrieval of credentials on a successful authentication, and the decrypted credentials will be delivered to the callback passed on the `getCredentials` call.

+#### Handling exceptions

+In the event that something happened while trying to save or retrieve the credentials, a `CredentialsManagerException` will be thrown.
+These are some of the expected failure scenarios:

+- Invalid Credentials format or values. e.g. when it's missing the `access_token`, the `id_token` or the `expires_at` values.
+- Tokens have expired but no `refresh_token` is available to perform a refresh credentials request.
+- Device's Lock Screen security settings have changed (e.g. the PIN code was changed).
+Even when `hasCredentials` returns true, the encryption keys will be deemed invalid and until `saveCredentials` is called again it won't be possible to decrypt any previously existing content, since they keys used back then are not the same as the new ones.
+- Device is not compatible with some of the algorithms required by the `SecureCredentialsManager` class.
+This is considered a catastrophic event and might happen when the OEM has modified the Android ROM removing some of the officially included algorithms.
+Nevertheless, it can be checked in the exception instance itself by calling `isDeviceIncompatible`.
+By doing so you can decide the fallback for storing the credentials, such as using the regular `CredentialsManager`.

 ## FAQ